 Professor Emeritus Brian J. Caldwell

-Professor Emeritus Brian J. Caldwell is Managing Director and Principal Consultant at Educational Transformations Pty Ltd in Melbourne and Honorary Professorial Fellow at the University of Melbourne.
+Brian J. Caldwell is Managing Director and Principal Consultant at Educational Transformations Pty Ltd in Melbourne and Professor Emeritus at the University of Melbourne.
 He holds the degrees of Bachelor of Science (1962) and Bachelor of Education (1968) from the University of Melbourne, and Master of Education (1975) and Doctor of Philosophy (1977) from the University of Alberta.
-He was awarded the degree of Doctor of Education honoris causa by the Hong Kong Institute of Education in 2012.
+He was awarded the degree of Doctor of Education honoris causa by the Hong Kong Institute of Education (now the Education University of Hong Kong) in 2012.

-International work over the last 25 years includes more than 600 presentations, projects and other professional assignments in or for 42 countries or jurisdictions on six continents, with several assignments for the Asia Development Bank, Asia Pacific Economic Cooperation (APEC), OECD, UNESCO, UNICEF and World Bank.
+International work over the last 30 years includes about 650 presentations, projects and other professional assignments in or for 43 countries or jurisdictions on six continents, with several assignments for the Asia Development Bank, Asia Pacific Economic Cooperation (APEC), OECD, UNESCO, UNICEF and World Bank.
 He has served as Wei Lun Visiting Professor at the Chinese University of Hong Kong, Visiting Professor at the National College for School Leadership in England, Special Professor at the University of Nottingham, Provost’s Distinguished Visiting Scholar at the University of Southern California, Invitational Research Fellow for the Japan Society for the Promotion of Science, and Honorary Professor at the University of Hull.

-In addition to approximately 160 published papers, chapters and monographs, Brian Caldwell is author or co-author of books that helped guide educational reform in several countries, most notably those on the self-managing school, each with Jim Spinks: The Self-Managing School (1988), Leading the Self-Managing School (1992), Beyond the Self-Managing School (1998), Raising the Stakes: From Improvement to Transformation in the Reform of Schools (2008) and The Self-Transforming School (2013).
+In addition to approximately 180 published papers, chapters and monographs, he is co-author of books that helped guide educational reform in several countries, most notably those on the self-managing school, each with Jim Spinks: The Self-Managing School (1988), Leading the Self-Managing School (1992), Beyond the Self-Managing School (1998), Raising the Stakes: From Improvement to Transformation in the Reform of Schools (2008) and The Self-Transforming School (2013).

-Brian Caldwell has authored or co-authored 10 books since 1986 on the theme of school autonomy, with the tenth The Autonomy Premium published by ACER Press in 2016.
+Brian has authored, co-authored or co-edited 19 books since 1986, with the most recent being The Autonomy Premium (2016) and its sequel on benchmarking Australia’s performance on student achievement, professional autonomy and system adaptivity entitled The Alignment Premium (2018).
 Other recent books include Why Not the Best Schools (with Jessica Harris) (2008), Our School Our Future (with David Loader) (2010), Transforming Schools in an Era of Globalisation (with John Chi-Kin Lee) (2011, 2014) and Transforming Education through the Arts (with Tanya Vaughan) (2012).